-Ender's Game: During Ender's flight to the Battle School, he isn't intimidated by Colonel Graff's Drill Sergeant Nasty yells.
-He knows full well that it's just an act to get the soldiers to unite through the mutual anger towards their unkind commander.
-Unfortunately for him, Graff isn't doing the Drill Sergeant Nasty routine, he's doing a new routine where he praises Ender and tells the others how insignificant they are compared to him.
+Ender's Game: During Ender's flight to the Battle School, he immediately recognizes Colonel Graff's Drill Sergeant Nasty routine from war movies he's watched, an act to get the soldiers to unite through the mutual anger towards their unkind commander.
+Unfortunately for him, this isn't a war movie about battlefield camaraderie but a novel about, among other things, the isolation inherent in being a gifted child.
+Graff deviates from the routine and praises Ender and tells the others how insignificant they are compared to him.
 Graff is uniting the soldiers through mutual anger towards Ender, forcing the poor kid to be isolated so that he has no choice but to rely on himself.
 Ender realizes too late that Graff has turned him into the Teacher's Pet, and therefore the team scapegoat.

 In "The Macbeth Murder Mystery" by James Thurber, a woman who reads nothing but detective novels accidentally picks up a paperback copy of Macbeth.
 Quickly realizing that Macbeth must be a Red Herring — because Macbeth is shown going in to commit murder on Duncan, but the action cuts away without showing the murder itself, which is a sure sign he didn't actually do it — she sets out to apply her knowledge of murder mystery tropes to figure out who really did it.